cloki0610/CI-Portfolio-Project-5/README.md

 Acceptance Criteria:

-- User and admin should be able to receive a e-mail after registering, and only allow to login after confirmation.
+- After successful registration, the user and admin should be able to receive an e-mail, and only allow them to log in after confirmation.

 Implementation:

-- When user register a new account, the function provide by allauth library will send a e-mail to user.
+- When a user registers a new account, the function provided by allauth library will send an e-mail to the user.
-- E-mail account provided by google, and the information about the e-mail and the pass secret key store in the eny.py and heroku.
+- E-mail account provided by Google, and the information about the e-mail and the pass secret key store in the eny.py and Heroku.

 <br>